-These began with the establishment of the priorities, strategic drivers and vision for the LTP, before shifting into information/activity Briefings and early direction setting.
+This process began with the setting of the priorities, strategic drivers and vision for the LTP.
+The next stage of the process was information briefings on Council activities followed by direction setting on key issues, such as rates.
 Council then moved on to prioritising areas of new spend from asset management processes alongside those identified by councillors.